The Ultimate In Birding Tours

 Alaska (Pribilofs): Day 1 The extension begins this evening in Anchorage, where we will stay overnight.

 Alaska (Pribilofs): Day 2 Today we will take a flight to St Paul Island, situated some 800 miles (1300 km) from Anchorage in the Pribilofs, where the largest remaining Aleut community in the world resides.
 Typically the flight takes off in the morning, arriving in the afternoon.
 Situated amidst the cold waters of the Bering Sea, these islands are home to some three million seabirds!
-Upon our arrival, we will be transferred to the King Eider Hotel, our base for the next three nights.
-Later we will set out by bus to begin our explorations of the island.

 Alaska (Pribilofs): Days 3-4 The Pribilofs offer a seabird spectacle that has made them world-famous amongst birders.
 During our stay, we will have time to visit some of the best seabird breeding areas on St Paul.

 At Reef Point, not far from the settlement, the cliffs hold many seabirds.
 Northern Fulmars, Black-legged Kittiwakes, puffins, auklets, guillemots and cormorants seem to occupy every available piece of rock and by carefully searching the cliffs we should gain fantastic views of all of the nesting alcids (auks).
-Common and Thick-billed Murres (or Common and Brünnich’s Guillemots) and diminutive Least Auklets are abundant, whilst bizarre Crested Auklets and Parakeet Auklets are much in evidence and comical Horned and Tufted Puffins are constantly travelling to and from their breeding ledges.
+Common and Thick-billed Murres (or Common and Brünnich’s Guillemots) and diminutive Least Auklets are abundant, whilst bizarre Crested Auklets and Parakeet Auklets are much in evidence and comical Horned and Tufted Puffins are constantly travelling to and from their breeding sites.
 A few Pigeon Guillemots breed below the cliffs.

 Other highlights here will include Red-faced Cormorant and the extremely localized Red-legged Kittiwake (which only breeds here and on a few other islands in the Aleutian and Komandor islands).
 Arctic Foxes, here of the Pribilof subspecies which remains largely dark even during the winter, will be keeping a close eye on us as they den close to the bird cliffs.